napari/napari.github.io/fundamentals/viewer.md

     print([layer.name for layer in viewer.layers])
 ```

-By default your key will bind to the key press event,
+By default, your key will bind to the key press event,
 but it is also possible to bind to the key release event by including a `yield` inside your function.
 All code before the `yield` will get executed on key press
 and all code after the `yield` will get executed on key release.